NguyenQuocThong2603/backend-mongodb/MongoDB.md

 * For a compound multikey index, each indexed document can have at most one indexed field whose value is an array.
 That is:
   * You cannot create a compound multikey index if more than one to-be-indexed field of a document is an array
   * Or, if a compound multikey index already exists, you cannot insert a document that would violate this restriction.
+* Multikey Indexes don't support covered queries

 > **Text Indexes**

  A collection can only have one text search index, but that index can cover multiple fields.

  You can index multiple fields for the text index.
 The following example creates a `text` index on the fields `subject`and `comments`:

+The server is going to process this text field and create an index key for every unique word in the string

  ```js
 db.reviews.createIndex(